 I was here mid-month in May so it was not sticky hot yet.
 I timed my trip as best I could.
 When I was young heat did not bother me much, now if I can avoid it I will.

-For the few rainy days or the brief thunderstorms you should bring your umbrella or a plastic poncho and don’t forget a good pair of walking shoes to see all the sights.
-With this gorgeous late Spring Weather, there are many great family friendly and some free events going on in May.
+For the few rainy days or the brief thunderstorms, you should bring your umbrella or a plastic poncho and don’t forget a good pair of walking shoes to see all the sights.
+With this gorgeous late Spring Weather, there are many great family-friendly and free events going on in May.
 There are Memorial Day events later in the month, and festivals throughout May!
-Such as the Bayou Boogaloo for music and arts, enjoy a local treats at the Crawfish Mambo, catch the end of the New Orleans Jazz Fest, and explore a different culture at the Greek fest.
+Such as the Bayou Boogaloo for music and arts, enjoy local treats at the Crawfish Mambo, catch the end of the New Orleans Jazz Fest, and explore a different culture at the Greek fest.

-Drinking alcohol on the streets is legal in New Orleans. in fact it is the norm on Bourbon Street.
+Drinking alcohol on the streets is legal in New Orleans. in fact, it is the norm on Bourbon Street.
 Many bars here are actually just tiny spaces where you can get many drinks which vendors link in plastic go cups.
-The French Quarter and the Bourbon Street are one of the main venues for Mardi Gras also known as fast Tuesday taking place 47 days before Easter watch the carnival from bourbon balconies and throw beads on the parade goers.
+The French Quarter and Bourbon Street are one of the main venues for Mardi Gras also known as fast Tuesday taking place 47 days before Easter watching the carnival from bourbon balconies and throwing beads on the parade goers.

-New Orleans is also famous for voodoo so be sure to check out Marie Laveau’s house of Budo in the neighborhood.
+New Orleans is also famous for voodoo so be sure to check out Marie Laveau’s House of Budo in the neighborhood.
 Visit Royal Street, and further discover the unique French Quarter number 9 Jackson Square.
-This public space spanning 2.5 acres gets its name from the bronze statue of Andrew Jackson with more than two million local and international visitors every year it serves as a venue public events, weddings ,and photo sessions.
+This public space spanning 2.5 acres gets its name from the bronze statue of Andrew Jackson with more than two million local and international visitors every year it serves as a venue for public events, weddings, and photo sessions.
 This is also been a filming location for several movies and TV shows.
 Jackson Square which has kept its original Parisian landscape design features iron fences walking paths and benches it is also home to the Cabildo a local History Museum.

-You get to do New Orleans and probably America’s favorite sport, which is just eat breakfast places are generally open from around 6 a.m. some of the more touristy ones in the French Quarter attached to hotels, for example, again open around 6 a.m..
+You get to do New Orleans and probably America’s favorite sport, which is just eaten breakfast places are generally open from around 6 a.m. some of the more touristy ones in the French Quarter attached to hotels, for example, again open around 6 AM.

 People from New Orleans are very friendly.
-Everyone’s going to say good morning, or how you doing?
-In fact the politeness is the way to tell travelers apart from locals.
+Everyone’s going to say good morning, or how are you doing?
+In fact, politeness is the way to tell travelers apart from locals.
 Now there are rough parts of New Orleans for sure, like anywhere, but all around the resort are great spaces, and nice people.

 After getting my mental and physical motor running, I headed for the World War II Museum.
 I do not know really why this museum is here.
 It seems out of place, but it is an amazing War Museum.
 If you or your companion on this trip love museums and especially war museums, this is the spot for you.
 It is one of the best of its kind anywhere in the World.
 By its kind, I mean historic War museums, not just World War II.
 It is about 6 major sections, spanning several giant buildings.
 With the best exhibits you can imagine and a staff that cares.
 I truly think that my grandfather’s WWII generation was the best we have ever produced.
 So many brave men and women all focused on stamping out evil and protecting others.
 Just amazing.